jezze/berk/README.md

 This will create a .berk folder.
 If you later invoke berk from either here or from a subdirectory this is where berk will look for it's configuration.

+### Remotes

 Next we need to add a remote.
-A remote is basically just a machine with that we can contact and tell it to execute commands.
+A remote is a machine somewhere that we can connect to (usually over ssh) and tell it to execute jobs for us.

-If you want to create a remote that talks ssh (which is the default) you can do:
+If you want to create a remote that has ssh (which is the default) you can supply a hostname and a name for your machine:

     $ berk remote add -h "myhost.mydomain.com" "myhost"

-Sometimes its nice to use your own machine as a remote, for testing purposes:
+Sometimes its nice to use your own local machine as a remote:

     $ berk remote add -t local "mylocalhost"